 Here is how to migrate files from Dropbox to OneDrive with ease:

 Step 1.
 Launch the CBackup desktop program and log in.

 Step 2.
 Click + Add Cloud on the Storage tab to add your OneDrive accounts to it.

 Step 3.
 Tap Backup on the left panel and then Backup Public Cloud to Public Cloud.

 Step 4.
-Rename the task and select Dropbox (or some Dropbox files) to migrate, and choose OneDrive as the target location.
+Rename the task, select Dropbox (or some Dropbox files) to migrate, and choose OneDrive as the target location.

 Step 5.
 Click Start Backup to get files transferred easily.

 When you meet the “Dropbox upload 1 second left” issue, don't be annoyed.
 You can try the effective methods on this page to fix it.
 If the "Dropbox upload stuck finalizing on 1 second" issue cannot be solved smoothly, you can use CBackup to upload data to Dropbox error-free.
 What's more, you can rely on this tool to increase Dropbox storage for free by merging multiple Dropbox accounts or combining Dropbox with Google Drive and other clouds.